Strawberry vein banding virus: Disease cycle

 Chaetosiphon fragaefolii, C. jacobi, C. thomasi, are the most common aphid vectors for SVBV and other strawberry viruses, affecting production systems worldwide.
 These aphids inflict damage on strawberries by consuming infected plant sap, which allows the virus to be taken up and retained in the aphid's stylet.
 SVBV is semi-persistent, meaning that after feeding on an infected plant, the virus remains in the stylet persisting for anywhere from 1–4 days.
 Within that timeframe, the aphid can infect any other strawberry plant it feeds on.
 The aphid mechanically inoculates the strawberry with SVBV when it feeds, its stylet punctures the plant's cells, directly injecting the virus into the cell through its infected saliva.
 Now inside the cell, the SVBV's double stranded viral DNA will be transcribed inside the nucleus by RNA polymerase II.
 It will then exit the nuclear pores and be re-transcribed from RNA to the newly replicated viral dsDNA in the cytoplasm.
 Once multiplied within the original cell infected, the virus will travel cell-to-cell via plasmodesmata, and continue to spread.

 Management

-At present, there are no control methods that prove effective for SVBV.
-What seems to be the most promising is using certified planting material, as it can be eliminated from plants via meristem tip culture.
+At present, there are no control methods that prove effective for Strawberry vein banding virus (SVBV).
+However, the use of certified planting material is beneficial as SVBV can be eliminated from plants via meristem tip culture.
+Meristem tip culture prevents the introduction of pathogens present in the donor organism, such as SVBV into the explant that is cultured in-vitro.